mohit77u/multi-role-vue-laravel/README.md

 # Vue-Laravel-Authentication

 Easy Installation
-1. Go to vue-front folder and run npm install and npm run dev.
+1. Go to frontend folder and run npm install and npm run dev.
-2. Go to auth-laravel folder Create a new .env file and copy and paste code of .env example into .env file then update credentials of database.
+2. Go to backend folder Create a new .env file and copy and paste code of .env example into .env file then update credentials of database.
-3. Go to auth-laravel folder composer update, php artisan migrate,php artisan key:generate, php artisan passport:install, and php artisan serve.
+3. Go to backend folder composer update, php artisan migrate,php artisan key:generate, php artisan passport:install,(if use storage then php artisan storage:link
+) and php artisan serve